samarthf-vast/Separate-Monitoring-and-Logging-Stack-Repository/README.md

 ```

 This creates two namespaces:
-- `weather-app` — for the weather application pods
+- `''-app` — for the '' application pods
-- `weather-monitoring` — for all monitoring tools
+- `''-monitoring` — for all monitoring tools

 ---